Faculty Contact

 "What software package(s) will be used for the hands-on portion of the summer school? "

 The exercises will primarily use FSL, but will also use SPM and potentially other packages as well.
 For fMRI stimulus presentation, we will use the MATLAB Psychophysics Toolbox.
+We will also demonstrate and distribute a variety of other software tools, including GIFT, BrainSuite, TrackViz, Neurosynth and others.

 "I am a UCLA student/post-doc/faculty, will I be given preference for admission? "